Smu-Tan/ZS-NMT-Variations/README.md

 **We highly recommend you use EC40 in this way unless you want to change the SPM dictionary.**

-Please install cyrtranslit first by `pip install cyrtranslit`.
+Please install cyrtranslit first by `pip install cyrtranslit`, which will be used to build test set.

 * Step 1: [Download EC40 Fairseq data-bin](https://drive.google.com/file/d/1Miqeg94qzBr3i_JcoyNOAPhlRzk9flG2/view?usp=drive_link).
 We provide the Fairseq Binarized EC40 Training set for easy training.
 If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should download this.
 Note: the data-bin is sharded to avoid high RAM consumption.